dmsc/fastbasic/manual.md

 variable or value is expected.

 Arrays can be of three types:

-- WORD arrays (the default if no type is given) use two bytes of memory for each element, and works like normal numeric variables.
+- `WORD` arrays (the default if no type is given) use two bytes of memory for each element, and works like normal numeric variables.
-- BYTE arrays use only one byte for each element, but the numeric range is reduced from 0 to 255.
+- `BYTE` arrays use only one byte for each element, but the numeric range is reduced from 0 to 255.
-- STRING arrays store an string in each element.
+- String arrays store an string in each element.
 String arrays use two byte of memory for each element that is not yet assigned (containing empty